Mustabsar/EDGAR_Sessionization/README.md

  ## Final Comments

  + I would like to thank Insight Data Engineering team for the challenge.
 It was a pleasure to research and think about best ways of implementing the required program correctly and efficiently.

+ + The code can be modified easily to include a list of document ids that were requested.

  + If you have any question or comment regarding the code, or find a mistake somewhere, feel free to reach out to me   at `subhadipnet@gmail.com`.